UnexomWid/sqlite-sharp/README.md

 // Execute the statement and receive an array of columns.
 // You can execute a statement multiple times, and bind
-// different values on the same parameter.
-SQLite.Column[] result = stmt.Exec();
+// different values on the same parameter SQLite.Column[] result = stmt.Exec();

 if(result != null) {
-    // If it's null, query didn't return anything.
-Otherwise, there is at least one row.
+    // If it's null, the query didn't return anything
+    // Otherwise, there is at least one row

     for (int i = 0; i < result.Length; ++i)
     {